-According to statistics, “at any given point in time between 0.3-0.4% of young women and 0.1% of young men will suffer from anorexia nervosa.”
-There is a high rate of female athletes that report an eating disorder. “.
+According to National Eating Disorders statistics, “at any given point in time between 0.3-0.4% of young women and 0.1% of young men will suffer from anorexia nervosa.”
+There is a high rate of female athletes that report an eating disorder.
+“Especially those competing in sports that tend to emphasize diet, appearance, size and weight.
 In weight-class sports (wrestling, rowing, horse racing) and aesthetic sports (bodybuilding, gymnastics, swimming, diving) about 33% of male athletes are affected.
 For female athletes in weight class and aesthetic sports, disordered eating occurs at estimates of up to 62%.”

 This article presents a case study of a teenager struggling with anorexia nervosa.
 It highlights some common symptoms for parents and teachers to be watchful for and how the teen found help through using a digital mental health app.
 The case study involves a fictitious identity; any resemblance to a real person is completely coincidental.